PLC-Programmer/PLC-Programmer.github.io/(D) Working with simple build tool to create a standalone program ("Scala native") in Linux.md

 _InstalledDir: /usr/bin_

+### Install Scala on Ubuntu and test it a little bit

+You can install Scala on Ubuntu like this:

+_$ curl -fL https://github.com/coursier/coursier/releases/latest/download/cs-x86_64-pc-linux.gz | gzip -d > cs && chmod +x cs && ./cs setup_

+...

+_Checking if a JVM is installed_

+...

+_No JVM found, should we try to install one?
+[Y/n]_ --> press [Y]

+...

+In case of a problem, here's the official installation guide for latest **Coursier** version 2.1.25-M4: https://get-coursier.io/docs/cli-installation

+_These instructions will install the coursier CLI cs itself, as well as a typical Scala development environment._

+Now a reboot of the Linux machine is needed, not only a re-opening of the Linux shell.

 <br/>

+Check the installation after the reboot:

+_$ scala -version_

+_Scala code runner version: 1.5.4_

+_Scala version (default): 3.6.4_

+### Start a Scala project

 Now open the Bash shell (Terminal) and set your working directory so that it will be **the parent directory of the later project root directory**: